 Since DSO A has been given an efficiency score of 100%, it does not have any inefficiencies to remove over the RP.
 The controllable costs are therefore zero, while the temporarily non-controllable costs are 1,650 units.
-DSO A is not an outlier at the efficiency benchmarking and there is therefore no efficiency bonus.
+DSO A is not an outlier in the efficiency benchmarking and there is therefore no efficiency bonus.

 Since DSO B has been given an efficiency score of 90%, it must remove inefficiencies of 10% over the RP.
-The controllable costs are therefore 120 in total; for the first year of the RP
+The controllable costs are therefore 120 in total; for the first year of the RP there

-9 Return on equity is calculated based on the costs of tangible assets financed by equity, multiplied by the RoR on equity of 6.91%.
+&lt;sup>13 Return on equity is calculated based on the costs of tangible assets financed by equity, multiplied by the RoR on equity of 6.91%.

-10 Defined by cost catalogue.
+&lt;sup>14 Defined by the cost catalogue.

-11 Separated into a controllable and temporally non-controllable part by using the determined efficiency score.
+&lt;sup>15 Separated into a controllable and temporally non-controllable part by using the determined efficiency score.

-12 Parts of positions No. 1., 2. and 7. are included at No. 9.
+&lt;sup>16 Parts of positions No. 1., 2. and 7. are included at No. 9.

-13 Value at the first year of the RP.
+&lt;sup>17 Value at the first year of the RP.

-there are controllable costs using the distribution parameter of 80% (1-20%)120, i.e. 96 units.
+are controllable costs using the distribution parameter of 80% (1-20%)\120, i.e. 96 units.
 The temporarily non-controllable costs are therefore 1,080 units.
-DSO B is not an outlier at the efficiency benchmarking and there is therefore no efficiency bonus.
+DSO B is not an outlier in the efficiency benchmarking and there is therefore no efficiency bonus.